-Wuhan offers hope on virus front; Italy nears stark toll
+Italian virus death toll nears China’s as outbreak spreads

 Scientists believe the true number of people infected in the United States is higher than reported because many mild cases may have gone unrecognized and the U.S saw delays in ramping up testing.

 Rising reported from Berlin.
 Perry reported from Wellington, New Zealand.
-Associated Press reporters around the world contributed to this report.
+Associated Press reporters around the world contributed.

 The Associated Press receives support for health and science coverage from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.